codefeedr/kafkaquery/README.md

 # CodeFeedr KafkaQuery

-CodeFeedr KafkaQuery is a tool that allow to operate on JSON data in a Kafka instance using FlinkSQL.
+CodeFeedr KafkaQuery allows to operate on JSON data in a Kafka instance using FlinkSQL.

 ## Getting Started

-Run ```sbt pack``` to create a package folder which includes program launch scripts ìn the following directory: ```kafkatime/target/pack/bin/kakfaquery```
+Run ```sbt pack``` to create a package folder which includes program launch scripts in the following directory: ```kafkatime/target/pack/bin/kakfaquery```

 Add CodeFeedr to you path:
 ```
 export PATH=$PATH:<path to bin folder>

-e.g. export PATH=$PATH:/mnt/c/Users/MyName/Documents/kafkaquery/kafkatime/target/pack/bin
+e.g. export PATH=$PATH:/Users/MyUsername/Documents/kafkaquery/kafkatime/target/pack/bin
 ```

 Specify Kafka and Zookeeper addresses either in your environment variables or as [arguments](#address)  when executing the launch script.<br/>